Kasane Teto

-Kasane Teto (重音テト, /ja/) is a virtual singer software using voice synthesis software UTAU.
-The character was initially created as a joke for April Fools' Day 2008 on the Japanese textboard 2channel, but she was later made into an actual voicebank.
+Kasane Teto (重音テト, /ja/) is a virtual singer with voicebanks for several singing voice synthesizers.
+The character was initially created as a joke for April Fools' Day 2008 on the Japanese textboard 2channel, but she was later made into an actual voicebank for UTAU in the same year.
 Teto has been introduced as a "diva born from a hoax".

-Kasane Teto was also released as a voice model in 2021 for TALQu, a deep learning-based free speech software, in 2023 for Synthesizer V AI, a commercial singing voice synthesis software, and in 2025 for VOICEPEAK, a text-to-speech software.
+Along with the UTAU voicebank, Kasane Teto was released as a voicebank in 2021 for TALQu, a text-to-speech software developed by Haruqa Software, in 2023 for Synthesizer V AI, in 2025 for VOICEPEAK, a text-to-speech software developed by AH-Software, and in 2025 for Synthesizer V 2 AI.

 Character

-Kasane Teto is officially stated to be 31 years old (Note: Teto's age, like most of her attributes, was chosen at random from suggestions on 2channel.
-Given that Teto is a chimera and possesses a youthful appearance and voice like a young girl, many interpret her age as being in her teens when converted to human years.
-However, many also interpret her as being the same 31 years old as humans.
-It has been repeatedly stated that the interpretation of Teto's official setting is up to each individual.
-There are however no plans to change the official setting.), but AH-Software allows fans to interpret her age differently if they want to.
+Kasane Teto is officially stated to be 31 years old.
 In her earliest design, she was 159.5 cm tall and weighed 47 kg.
-She is listed as liking baguettes (which she is frequently depicted with in fanart) and being a tsundere.
+She is listed as liking baguettes (which she is frequently depicted with in fanart) and having a tsundere personality.

-Kasane Teto is portrayed as a youthful girl with reddish hair styled in spiraling twintails resembling drill bits, a style her developers refer to as "twindrills."
-She typically wears a uniform-style outfit with a red and black color scheme, which has become a recognizable part of her image.
-Her personality is generally portrayed as mischievous.

 History

 Creation

-Kasane Teto's origins come from 2channel, a Japanese bulletin board.
+Kasane Teto's origins come from 2channel, a Japanese textboard.
 In 2008, a group of users devised a plan to make a fake Vocaloid character.
 Character names, hairstyles, genders, ages, likes, dislikes, special skills, and other traits were randomly selected from among the suggestions of 2channel users and consolidated into a single character, which would be shown as a prank for April Fools' Day.
-On 6 April 2008, she appeared for the first time on video, and on 13 April 2008, the first voice bank for Teto was released, with Oyamano Mayo as the voice provider.
+On 6 April 2008, she appeared for the first time on video, and on 13 April 2008, the first voicebank for Teto was released, with Oyamano Mayo as the voice provider.
 The first song using her voice was released on 1 June 2008.

-The rights holders who provided the character design and voice of Kasane Teto established the circle "TWINDRILL" in 2009 to promote and manage the character.
-Although Kasane Teto was a parody character of Crypton Future Media's series of Vocaloid singers, Twindrill organised the rights and established a cooperative relationship with Crypton from 2009 to 2010.
+The rights holders who provided the character design and voice of Kasane Teto established the circle "TwinDrill" in 2009 to promote and manage the character.
+Although Kasane Teto was a parody character of Crypton Future Media's series of Vocaloid singers, TwinDrill organised the rights and established a cooperative relationship with Crypton from 2009 to 2010.
 Since 2010, Crypton has been the point of contact for commercial use.